Christ-Mind-Teachings/cmi-acol/_treatise/t4chap01.md

 made regarding means or content, a choice made from fear or made from love.
 But there is, in other words, no lack of choice.
 A choice is always made.
 A choice to accept or reject, say yes or say no, to learn this or to learn that, to learn now or to learn later.

 1.9 There but seems to be a difference in the “educated” choice and the “uneducated” choice.
 Many of you may look back on choices that you made and say, “I would have chosen differently if I had but known” this or that.
 The choice is the way of coming to know.
 No choice is not such.
 No choice ever excludes anyone from coming to know his or her chosen lesson.

 1.10 This curriculum is mandatory and so some have rebelled and will rebel against it.
-Those who do not choose to learn from the curriculum, will, like school children, learn through what is not of the curriculum because they have chosen another means of learning.
-Means is what is being spoken of here.
+Those who do not choose to learn from the curriculum, will, like school children, learn through what is not of the curriculum because they have *chosen* another *means* of learning. *Means* is what is being spoken of here.
 But all means are for one end.
 All will learn the same content, for all are chosen; and all learning, no matter what the means, will eventually lead them to the truth of who they are.

 1.11 The choice that lies before you now concerns what it is you would come to know.
-The question asked throughout this Course is if you are willing to make the choice to come to know your Self and God now.
+The question asked throughout this Course is if you are willing to make the choice to come to know your Self and God *now*.
 This is the same as being asked if you are willing to be the chosen of God.
 This is the same question that has been asked throughout the existence of time.
 Some have chosen to come to know themselves and God directly.